Red Schoendienst Rookie Card

 In a 1989 interview with “5 On Your Side” Red shared how he got started in baseball.
 Sportsman Park in Greenville, Mississippi was the destination, Red hitchhiked via a milk truck and slept on a park bench in an effort to try out and make the team.

 Impressing Cardinals Head Scout, Red was kept at the camp the remainder of that week.
 But by the end of the week was sent home without a contract.
 When Head Scout Joe Mathes got wind of this he quickly sent for Red and offered the young 19-year-old a contract.

-He made the team and on April 17, 1945 he debuted as the Cardinals left-fielder.
+He eventually made the team and on April 17, 1945, he debuted as the Cardinals left-fielder.
 The following year he would transition to second-base where he flourished into the best pair of hands in the game and led the league in fielding percentage six times.

 “He knew more about the game, had seen more, experienced more and had more to teach and give than anybody I’ve ever seen.
 A great baseball mind.
 A great Cardinal man.”

 Career Summary: Runs 1,223 | Hits 2,449 | Batting Avg .289

 - 2x World Series Champion (1946, 1957)

 I almost forgot.
 You know that bad left eye?
 He had a batting average of .300+ seven times!
 As a ballplayer, he played for 19 seasons.
 15 years with the Cardinals, 4 years with the Milwaukee Braves, and 2 years with the New York Giants.

 Official Rookie Card of Hall of Famer